CloudLabsAI-Azure/Github-Copilot/Labfiles/Lab3.md

     ![](../media/py53.png)

-### Summary
+## Review

-In this lab, you have successfully generated JavaScript code and other best practices using GitHub Copilot and GitHub Copilot Chat.
+In this lab, you have effectively created JavaScript code and pushed it from the production branch to the main branch.

+## You have successfully completed the lab